How to Make Your Dorm Room a Place People Actually Want to Be

 There's nothing less appealing than walking into a room that is covered in detritus, to the point where the bed is impossible to get into without walking on top of trash or soiled clothes.
 Your room doesn't need to be sparkling clean, but you should make sure that it's possible to navigate and that the bed isn't covered in your stuff.

 Buy a trash can and plastic bags to line it with (or re-use grocery bags).
 Make a schedule for you and your roommates to take it out, which is lame but better than having to deal with roaches.
 If you take dishes from the dining halls, please return them at some point before they get crusty or the milk curdles into cheese (in college, my friend saw this in a guy's room and she did not hook up with him).
 You should at least have a hamper to collect your dirty underthings.
-And launder your sheets at least a month.
+And launder your sheets at least once a month.
 We know your parents did it for you at home.
 Do better.

 In college, two of my best friends took me candle shopping with them with the express purpose of divining the scent that would most make me "wanna fuck."
 While there is truly no candle on earth that can do that, having a candle is at least a way of masking truly unpleasant scents.
 For colleges that ban candles because they're a fire hazard, lots of candle brands have corresponding diffuser offerings.
 Be careful with certain aerosolized air fresheners that might be bad for you.